anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R2D4 2020-11-19
+Linguilearn.
+Again, debuggin my API in the browser.
+Would be slightly less bad if I saved search results to local storage so that I wouldn't have to wait for WordAPI requests so long.
+Must.
+Write.
+Tests.
+Today I spent time on handling UI/UX/API for saving a new entry with details.
+Understanding the ...spread operator all of a sudden.
+And also learnt how to update a nested React state object.
+It feels like having to do things in a certain way to get things to update correctly is more clear using React Classes without all the other add-ons (like Vuex, Vue Router equivilants).

 ### R2D3 2020-11-18
 Linguilearn.
 Finding myself testing in the browser instead of just writing more tests :( Added error / warning message display to the UI and fixed related backend bugs.
 Need to read up more on python ValueErrors, because I'm using them, converting them to ints, and comparing but I don't know how to access the 'object' (is it an object?)